Home inspections and choosing a home inspector

 Many home inspection companies encourage you to attend the inspection and ask the inspector questions during the process and about the results of the inspection.
 The decision is yours to make, but you will be better informed and able to assess whether or not you want to invest in any upgrades or repairs that might be needed.

 RECO does not regulate home inspectors.
-For information about home inspectors and home inspection services you can speak to your real estate broker or salesperson or refer to the Canadian Association of Home & Property Inspectors website or the Ontario Association of Home Inspectors website.
+For information about home inspectors and home inspection services you can speak to your real estate broker or salesperson or refer to the Ontario government website.